 Schedule of Lessons and Exams

 You must complete all assignments and exams by the due dates.
-Due dates are listed in MyLabsPlus (MLP) and also in the Course Schedule located in Blackboard.
-All MLP deadline times are in Central Time.
+Due dates are listed in the Course Calendar and in the Course Schedule located in Blackboard.
+All deadline times are in Central Time.

 Grade Calculation